Bio

 Storyteller

 Natasha’s voice has been described as edgy, fresh, honest, and hilarious.
-She has a penchant for writing coming-of-age stories (at different ages), and social commentary veiled in comedy.
-Through her work, she loves to break stereotypes (especially about South Asian women), and show her culture as cool (because it really is)!
+She has a penchant for writing adult coming-of-age stories, and social commentary veiled in comedy.
+Through her work, she loves to break stereotypes, and show her culture as cool (because it really is)!

 She received a first-look deal at Viacom, for creating, writing, directing, and starring in 3 seasons, 28 episodes of her colorful comedy web series, MUMBAI CHOPRA: MISADVENTURES OF AN IT GIRL.
 She also helmed the branded comedy web series, THE CAN, and wrote the historical documentary, HAPPY BIRTHDAY FLOWERTOWN (winner of a Telly and Galaxy Award) at the ripe age of 18.
 Totally an overachieving Indian.

 In a previous life, Natasha was a Supervising Producer; she can hire crew, babysit talent, budget, manage set, and post.
-Aside from Critical Role, she spent years covering Jelena at MTV News, and battling legal at Disney’s Maker Studios.
+Aside from Critical Role, she spent years covering Jelena at MTV News, and fighting off legal at Disney’s Maker Studios.

-Natasha is currently working with A-list prod cos. and talent developing various projects including a semi-autobiographical comedy aptly called THE ASTROLOGER’S DAUGHTER (yup, her dad is a legit Vedic Indian astrologer, and yes, she can get you a discount on a reading).
-She’s Indian.
+Natasha is currently working with A-list prod cos. and talent developing various projects including a half-hour comedy based on her life with her astrologer father.
+Yes, her dad is a legit Vedic Indian astrologer, and yes, she can get you a discount on a reading.
+Hey, she’s Indian.
 Ain’t nothin’ free!

 PERFORMER

 A UCB improv grad, she is now making waves as a stand-up.
-Natasha has featured for Godfrey, Zarna Garg, performed at NYCF, Comedy Store, Laugh Factory, and showcased for Netflix’s New Faces of Comedy.
+Natasha has toured with Zarna Garg, Godfrey, performed at NYCF, Comedy Store, Laugh Factory, and showcased for Netflix’s New Faces of Comedy.

 Her other credits include: Comedy Central’s MAN UP (with Theo Von, Whitney Cummings, and Jim Jeffries), CBS’ SEAL TEAM, Hulu’s THE MINDY PROJECT: FINAL SEASON, Amazon Prime Video’s BAKER’S DOZEN, HBO’s HOW TO MAKE IT IN AMERICA, CBC’s 11 CAMERASMVP, and she starred in the festival darling PRIA (Sundance Channel movie, winner at Houston Worldfest, NBC Short Cuts, TIFFg’s Sprockets and more).